This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase.

-As part of our city guides series, we interviewed Stephen Whale who has lived in Beijing, China, and is well placed to talk about the top attractions in the city.
+As part of our city guides series, we interviewed Stephen Whale who lived in Beijing, China, and is well placed to talk about the top attractions in the city.

 Stephen shares with us his insider Beijing travel tips and knowledge on things to do in Beijing for those looking for the best places to see, eat, stay, drink, and explore.